 About Durable Medical Equipment: Shower and Bathtub Accessories

-This information explains different types of durable medical equipment for your shower or bathtub.
-It also explains where to buy this equipment, and how to use it in your shower or bathtub.
+This resource explains different types of durable medical equipment for your shower or bathtub.
+It also explains where to buy the equipment and how to use it.

 Figure 1.
 Handheld shower head